top of page

 I earned my Ph.D. in Clinical Psychology from Case Western Reserve University where I trained in the PTSD Treatment and Research Program.
 Following my clinical psychology internship at VA Boston Healthcare System, I completed a two-year postdoctoral fellowship in the National Center for PTSD, gaining advanced training in specialized trauma therapies such as prolonged exposure (PE), cognitive processing therapy (CPT), and written exposure therapy (WET).

 In addition to my clinical practice, I am an active researcher, educator, speaker, and consultant.
-I currently serve as a Clinical Research Psychologist with the National Center for PTSD and have held academic appointments at both Harvard Medical School and Boston University Chobanian & Avedisian School of Medicine.
+I continue to collaborate with the National Center for PTSD as Clinical Research Psychologist affiliate, and have held academic appointments at both Harvard Medical School and Boston University Chobanian & Avedisian School of Medicine.
 My research focuses on understanding and improving trauma recovery for diverse populations, and I regularly publish in peer-reviewed journals and present my work nationally and internationally.

 Education & Training